karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 <hr>

-The first step of character creation is picking your characterís race.
+The first step of character creation is picking your character‚Äôs race.
 The regular alenti is the only character race that does not cost character points.

 After this you may acquire a character class and/or buy a level of Expert skills depending on how many CPs you have left.
 A character can only have one class.